 Risk attribution: A risk attribution analysis is produced for the optimal portfolio showing the contribution of each asset and, optionally, each asset grouping (eg asset class, industry, country) to overall portfolio volatility.
 The analysis compares contribution to risk, marginal contribution to risk and percent contribution to risk with the allocated weights of assets and asset groups to facilitate the active management of portfolio risk.

 Active management statistics and the risk attribution analysis are available

 in the Portfolio Optimizer Pro version of the Portfolio

 |Leverage & capital allocation ("Pro" edition only)|

-One of the fundamental insights from the Capital Asset Pricing Model (CAPM) is that all investors should hold the same "risky" (optimal) portfolio, differing only in the amount of leverage applied.
+One of the fundamental insights from Modern Portfolio Theory is that all investors should hold the same "risky" (optimal) portfolio, differing only in the amount of leverage applied (The Tobin separation theorem).

 When investors can borrow and lend at the risk free rate then the capital allocation line (CAL) -- shown in red on the picture below -- will be a straight line tangent to the efficient frontier.
 By combining risk free borrowing and lending with the optimal portfolio an investor can select a point on the CAL -- the risk/reward trade-off -- commensurate with his/her tolerance for risk.

 However, usually investors cannot borrow at the risk free rate.
 When borrowing is more expensive than the risk free rate the CAL will be kinked, with the slope of the line to the right of the optimal portfolio (the yellow triangle in the picture below) being flatter than the slope of the line to the left of the optimal portfolio.